10 expert-tested best practices for 2025 Black Friday marketing

 4. Consider an SMS shortcode

-If you have 30K+ SMS subscribers, it makes sense to migrate to an SMS shortcode before BFCM.
+If you have over 30,000 SMS subscribers, it makes sense to migrate to an SMS shortcode before BFCM.

 Shortcodes come with a monthly fee, but they’re built for high-volume SMS marketing campaigns, unlike the free 1-800 numbers many brands start with.